Footprints of terrible birds discovered for the first time

 The footprints, dating back 8 million years to the late Miocene, have been classified as a new ichnotaxon named Rionegrina pozosaladensis.

-Etymology: Named after the Rio Negro Province and geologic formation where this ichnogenus occurs and the Pozo Salado locality where this ichnospecies was discovered.
+Etymology: Researchers named the ichnogenus after the Rio Negro Province and geologic formation where it occurs, and they named the ichnospecies after the Pozo Salado locality where they discovered it.

 Holotype trackway of Rionegrina pozosaladensis: (a-c) orthomosaic, digital elevation model and interpretative drawing of the holotype; (d) detail of orthomosaic of fifth right footprint (R5); (f) detail of orthomosaic of the fourth left footprint (L4).
 White arrow points to wrinkle traces and black arrows to tip of digit II claw trace.
 R1-R6: consecutive right footprints; L1-L5: consecutive left footprints; II: digit II. © Melchor et al.

 The footprints contain traces of wrinkles and impressions associated with the skin imprints of the bird’s feet.
-It can be assumed that these traces were preserved in the muddy bottom of the lake after the formation of wave ripples and were subsequently exposed.
+Researchers assume that these traces remained in the muddy lake bottom after wave ripples formed and that natural processes later exposed them.

 “Considering a hip-level height of 0.8 meters, the estimated speed of the track maker is approximately 2.75 m/s.”
 The average body mass of the Rionegrina pozosaladensis track maker is estimated to be around 55 kg.
 “These footprints yield unprecedented information on the locomotor habits of Phorusrhacidae,” the authors say.

-Tentative osteological reconstruction of the foot of the producer of Rionegrina pozosaladensis using the foot of Mesembriornis incertus after Degrange, F. J. Hind limb morphometry of terror birds (Aves, Cariamiformes, Phorusrhacidae): Functional implications for substrate preferences and locomotor lifestyle.
+Tentative osteological reconstruction of the foot of the producer of Rionegrina pozosaladensis using the foot of Mesembriornis incertus after Degrange.
+Hind limb morphometry of terror birds (Aves, Cariamiformes, Phorusrhacidae): Functional implications for substrate preferences and locomotor lifestyle.

 Detailed line drawing of individual right (above) and left (below) footprints of the holotype trackway of Rionegrina pozosaladensis.
 Green lines are marginal ridges and red lines represent the tip of claw trace of digit II.
 R1–R5: consecutive right footprints, L1–L5: consecutive left footprints, II: digit II.

 The footprints indicate a strong mesaxony of the foot.
 The length of the print is over 300 mm.
-The claw impression in the prints of the third and fourth digits is well-developed and thick, subtriangular in shape.
-Occasionally, the tip of the claw print of the second digit is preserved, separated from the print of the digit.
+The prints show a well-developed, thick, subtriangular claw impression on the third and fourth digits.
+Sometimes, the claw tip of the second digit appears separately from its digit print.

 The overall morphology of the footprints, the bipedal configuration of the trackway, and the age of the enclosing rock formations suggest that the potential trackmaker should be a large bird that inhabited Patagonia during the late Miocene.